Ultraplot/ultraplot/docs/why.rst

   considerably simplifying the tight layout algorithm calculations.
-  This restriction is enforced by requiring successive :func:`~ultraplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same `~ultraplot.gridspec.GridSpec`.
+  This restriction is enforced by requiring successive :func:`~ultraplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same :class:`~ultraplot.gridspec.GridSpec`.

 Links
 -----